mcw256/CommandCraft/README.md

 This is very common.
 It probably means, that mcfunction contains a block that isn't in your minecraft version, or it was badly translated by CommandCraft.
 To fix this error, go to ```C:\Users\_thatsyou_\AppData\Roaming\.minecraft\logs```
 , then open latest log file, and look for block that caused error.
 After that, you can add your custom translation for this block to the ```programdata\user_block_dictionary.json``` file, which is loaded at the start by CommandCraft.
+On how to do that, look to quick guide below
 **2. I'm getting an error trying to load to commandcraft one specific building, even though all the others are loading just fine**

 Yeah, that can happen.
-There are several buildings on grabcraft that has corrupted blueprints.
+There are several buildings on grabcraft that have corrupted blueprints.
 These ones you just gotta build by yourself xd.

-**3. Why didnt ya create full dictionary?**
-Well I actually got blocks dictionary from [here]([https://www.digminecraft.com/lists/item_id_list_pc.php?fbclid=IwAR2xBKrh6ayrSUYrDLZut0IPMUH4VO_QQ0YacUGPDvIMBjiSf5zCZIGR4iA](https://www.digminecraft.com/lists/item_id_list_pc.php?fbclid=IwAR2xBKrh6ayrSUYrDLZut0IPMUH4VO_QQ0YacUGPDvIMBjiSf5zCZIGR4iA)) and naivly thought that it will do a trick.
-But it didn't.
-And that is because buildings data on grabcraft website isn't consistent.
-In one building data Oak wood is referenced as ```Oak```, in the other as ```Oak Wood``` and in the other as ```Oak woo```.
-So, yeah...

 - - -